 Applicants must only apply to one of the available iCASE projects.

-Shortlisted candidates will be invited to attend an interview on one of our campuses.
-Interviewees are expected to attend all day to engage with the recruitment activities including: an interview panel, tours of facilities, meeting with prospective supervisors and meeting current students.
+Normally, shortlisted candidates would be invited to attend an interview at Guy’s Campus, St Thomas’ Campus or Denmark Hill Campus.
+And interviewees would be expected to attend all day to engage with the recruitment activities including: an interview panel, tours of facilities, meeting with prospective supervisors and meeting current students.

 Please have a look at the iCASE Application Timeline page for the interview date and ensure you are available to attend on the day.